EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 <img width="960" height="454" alt="Screenshot 2026-05-03 003606" src="https://github.com/user-attachments/assets/27b3c7fe-ff39-438a-a89b-e8708a981228" />

 3D assets were taken from the FAB market place and liscensed under the "Personal Project" common liscense.
+They are NOT included in this repository.
-A full list of Assets used is made available here: [TO DO - add asset ref doc]
+A full list of Assets that were used is made available here: [TO DO - add asset ref doc] Please feel encouraged to check them out and support the various creators and their incredible work as it is people like them providing assets for projects like this, that make work like this possible!

 Heads up: This is not a light weight application.
 Both computer vision and UE5 are resource intensive.
 The computer vision CMake application for example uses expensive logic for a custom implementation of a colourspace (which significantly improved detection accuracy), which is why the system is not designed to run in paralell in the current version.